advantys/workflowgen-templates/integration/oidc/authorization-code/README.md

 You should now have four (4) pieces of information in your possession at this
 point:

-1. This application's Application ID or `Client Id`
+1. This application registration's Application ID or `Client Id`
-1. This application's Password Key or `Client Secret`
+1. This application registration's Password Key or `Client Secret`
 1. The App ID URI of WorkflowGen's GraphQL API.
 It should look like this:

     `http://localhost:8888/wfgen/graphql`